THAT CAUGHT OUR EYE

 The site itself will have many characteristics that may make or break your planning application.

 The next challenge is the existing usage category of the site.
-Councils will have certain policies against loss of accommodation or employment and if your plans negatively impact them it may be grounds for a refusal.
+Councils have certain policies against loss of accommodation or employment and if your plans negatively impact them it may be grounds for a refusal.

 For example, if you’re converting flats into a single family home, planning officers could object to the reduction in available housing.
 Or, if you’re converting a commercial premises into domestic, they could object to the loss of employment.